Paraprofessional Resume Examples

 Highlighting Achievements and Skills

-Effectively showcase your skills and achievements by pinpointing instances where your efforts directly contributed to student success and classroom management.
+Effectively surface your skills and achievements by pinpointing instances where your efforts directly contributed to student success and classroom management.

 - •Use action verbs such as 'assisted', 'guided', 'facilitated', 'supported', and 'collaborated'.